Mause/tyrian/docs/source/user_docs/quickstart.rst

 Quickstart
 ==========

 This article will allow you to get started with Tyrian quickly.
-Ease is not guarenteed.
+Ease is not guaranteed.

 .. code-block:: common-lisp